mixpanel/docs/pages/docs/privacy/end-user-data-management.md

 # End User Data Management

-Mixpanel supports account holders’ ability to request the deletion or export of end user data.
+Mixpanel supports account holders' ability to request the deletion or export of end user data.

 Requests can be submitted through either a form found in a Mixpanel project or through a personal data export and deletion API that is documented below.